 Do you have a general curiosity about people and cultures around the world?
 How about an eye for detail and a certain global awareness?
 If so, Anthropology might be the major for you.
 At WOU, you will develop a long-range perspective on human history and the relationship between race and culture as well as a broad view of humanity and cultural diversity.
 Explore classes in subfields such as cultural anthropology, archaeology, biological anthropology and linguistic anthropology.

-Choose from thesis track B.A. or B.S or non-thesis track B.A.
+Choose from thesis track B.A. or non-thesis track B.A.

 credits required for the Anthropology major

 student clubs and organizations are waiting to welcome you in

 of students who apply to WOU are selected for admission